 How Accurate are SAI Calculators?

-Most college websites have net price calculators which will give a family an estimate of what the college will expect to pay.
+Most college websites have net price calculators which will give a family an estimate of what the college will expect them to pay.
 The question you will need to determine is how accurate are these calculators and do you want to go spend your time going to every college site to complete this process.
 If you go this route, always check to see if the cost of attendance data is reflecting the more current cost.
-Based on a recent University of Penn Study many college net price calculators are not updated.
+Based on a University of Penn Study many college net price calculators are not updated.

 Families also need to review the financial information that they enter.
 The accuracy of the EFC/SAI number is dependent on the accuracy of your information.
 When you do the FAFSA, we recommend that you enter the information and then wait a day to go back and check your information.
 If you use the College Cost Analyzer, the EFC number calculated should give you a good estimate for your FAFSA or Federal EFC number.
 This software solution will also provide additional transparency to your net cost and debt at graduation for each college.

 Consulting a Financial Advisor

 After using the PayForED EFC calculator, you may need more extensive help finding financial strategies to help lower your EFC and the cost of college.
 Most people underestimate the paying of college complexity.
 If you want to consult an expert, a list of College Funding and Student Loan Advisors (CFSLA) is listed on the PayForED website.